Ashok0/EnderalVR/README.md

 [**Replace spiders with wolfs and bears v1.0.1**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.

 ## GAME TWEAKS
 Recommended game settings are listed below.
-Note that the above Wabbajack install has already been pre-configured with the following tweaks which are merely listed for reference.
+Note that the above Google Drive repack has already been pre-configured with the following tweaks which are merely listed for reference.

 ### INI Settings
 * INI files are found in C:\ (Your Game Folder)\profiles\Enderal VR Essentials